0fd4205c1c/0fd4205c1c.github.io/index.md

 ----
 *While kisses on the cheek could still be considered platonic, kissing on the mouth is a pretty obvious indicator.*
 - **They have kissed on the cheek multiple times.**
   - There is a couch downstairs, but it is not used by Meowriza.
-It is too small for her [^1] and usually filled with stuff.
+It is too small for her [^C] and usually filled with stuff.

   - F1nn5ter has said that she sleeps upstairs.
 The only bedroom upstairs is his.

 - **They admitted to have kissed on the mouth.**
   - There is a couch downstairs, but it is not used by Meowriza.
-It is too small for her [^1] and usually filled with stuff.
+It is too small for her [^D] and usually filled with stuff.

 - **They admitted to have kissed on the mouth.**
   - There is a couch downstairs, but it is not used by Meowriza.
-It is too small for her [^1] and usually filled with stuff.
+It is too small for her [^E] and usually filled with stuff.

 <br />
 <br />